laposanti/BTSBM/index.md

 ### `w`: pairwise interaction matrix

-*It is as a directed weighted adjacency matrix of preferences.*
+*It is as a directed weighted/binary adjacency matrix.*

 - Square matrix (`n × n`), where `w[i, j]` = number of times player *i* beats *j*
 - Diagonal must be 0 (`w[i, i] = 0`)